A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Acknowledgements

-We thank Dr. Jennifer Johnson, Dr. Marc Pinsonneault and Dr. Jim Fuller for useful discussions on this manuscript.
+We thank Dr. Jennifer Johnson, Dr. Marc Pinsonneault, Dr. Jim Fuller and Dr. Kento Masuda for useful discussions on this manuscript.
 We thank Dr. Jay Strader for a careful reading of this manuscript.
 We thank Dr. Rick Pogge for his help with obtaining the LBT/MODS spectra.

 The ASAS-SN team at OSU is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University, and NSF grant AST-1908570.